 Time, results, treatment, blood, vial, papers, charting, review, progression

-The Life Cycle of HIV
+The 7 HIV Life Cycle Stages Explained

 Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024

 The human immunodeficiency virus (HIV) is a virus that attacks the body’s immune system.
 HIV infection begins with an acute stage (intense reaction) and may progress to chronic (ongoing).
 At its most advanced stage, HIV can cause acquired immunodeficiency syndrome (AIDS).
-There are now treatments available to prevent the progression of the virus.1-3
+However, there are now treatments available to prevent the progression of the virus.1-3

 Start a Forum